Tibial Tuberosity Transposition (TTT)

 - Grade IV: permanent luxation, carrying the leg all the time

-Patellar Luxation primarily affects small dogs, however incidence in larger dogs is not at all uncommon.
 In approximately half of all cases, both knees require correction.
-The condition is usually hereditary and becomes evident at a young age, occasionally patella luxation can result from traumatic injury to the knee which causes sudden lameness and hinders weight-bearing ability.
+The condition is usually hereditary and becomes evident at a young age.
+Occasionally patella luxation can result from traumatic injury to the knee which causes sudden lameness and hinders weight-bearing ability.
 In cases where no trauma has occurred, the femoral groove (trochlear groove) is usually either very shallow or absent.
 There is no single cause for patellar luxation, but the corrective surgery is highly successful with little incidence of complication.